joetjo/jopLauncher/README.md

 - allow to map a custom name for an executable or to use the parent folder name instead of the executable name.

 A good companion app to take notes about your games : https://www.electronjs.org/apps/notable it allows to set a markdown file by game and "tag" game to search in your own game. jopLauncher allows to link the md file of the game and to open it outside notable.
+What is interessant with notable is that is used standard markdown file that can used anywhere nut notable allows a nice tagging / indexing / searching / visualization.

 Platform : **Windows** ( python )
 Note: the project is fully compatible to other platforms but tested only on windows and packaged only for windows.